• About Trudy

 Tentatively I enter the water from inside, leading to a door that opened to the outside.
 Floating around taking in the warmth and relaxation is very rejuvenating.
 Many had applied silica mud masks to their face while in the waters.
 Even though many people are in the lagoon, it’s big enough with many coves and corners to indulge in privacy.
 I float around stopping to talk with my friends or just drift along by myself at times, taking in the atmosphere.

 Many people enjoy this experience with some alcoholic beverages.
 There is a bar that you swim right up to and order.
 You can order beers, wine or non-alcoholic beverages for refreshment.
 I, personally, did not consider the alcohol, because of its dehydrating effects in a warm environment.
 But, others seemed to pull this off and enjoy themselves.
-Also, there are photographers on the edge of the lagoon, taking free photos that they e-mail to you.
-This is nice, as the only other way to get a photo would be to use a water-proof camera.
-I took up the offer and greatly appreciated this!

-The healing properties of the Blue Lagoon, can be understood by knowing the benefits of the mineral, silica, that is abundant in this geothermal hotspot.
+The healing properties of the Blue Lagoon are drawn from the mineral, silica, that is abundant in this geothermal hotspot.
 Silica is amazing for repairing connective tissue and collagen production.
 As we age, the silica in our tissue decreases, so it becomes even more important for supplementation to slow the aging process.
-This mineral is also good for strengthening hair and nails, helping them to grow faster.
-This suggests that many with skin disorders or premature aging may be deficient in the mineral silica so tissue repair is slowed down, leading to skin disorders, such as, psoriasis.

 Also, the necessity of silica for collagen production explains how it can slow the aging process, since the collagen is what holds us together.
 A decrease in collagen production can lead to wrinkles, joint degeneration, brittle bones, hardening of the arteries, dry skin, weakened teeth/gums and atrophied organs.
 Thus, it’s apparent how supplementing silica to increase collagen production can benefit our skin, hair, nails, bones, teeth/gums, and arteries/veins for circulation.